Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Conclusions

 \section{Conclusions}

-We have proposed a scalable generative framework for emulating the internal variability of high-dimensional, non-Gaussian climate fields that effectively overcomes the data scarcity inherent in climate emulation.
+We have proposed a scalable generative framework for modeling the internal variability of high-dimensional, non-Gaussian climate fields from limited climate-model ensembles.
 By composing flexible marginal layers with a sparse Bayesian transport map, our method decouples the estimation of heavy-tailed marginal features from complex spatial dependencies.
-Crucially, our results demonstrate that this architectural choice allows for ``high-fidelity emulation on a budget'': achieving state-of-the-art accuracy with 87.5\% less training data than existing methods.
+Crucially, our results demonstrate that this architectural choice enables accurate distributional modeling from small training ensembles, achieving state-of-the-art accuracy with 87.5\% less training data than existing methods.
 For climate science, this efficiency effectively octuples the computational budget, enabling richer ensemble analyses of tail risks without additional supercomputing costs.
-While applied to global precipitation fields here, the approach is broadly applicable to any massive multivariate setting where data is expensive but structured---including temporal, spatio-temporal, or network-based contexts amenable to distance-based ordering.
+While applied to global log-precipitation-rate fields here, the approach is broadly applicable to any massive multivariate setting where data are expensive but structured in a way that allows a distance-based ordering.

-A natural direction for extending the model is the inclusion of physical drivers (e.g., global mean temperature, emissions levels) or other covariates in the marginal layers, for instance through generalized additive models for location, scale, and shape \parencite{Rigby2005-GeneralizedAdditiveModels}.
-Another important avenue concerns the estimation procedure.
-Our two-step empirical-Bayes approach offers a favorable balance between predictive accuracy and computational cost, but it does not propagate uncertainty from the marginal layers to the dependence model.
-Developing scalable strategies for uncertainty propagation or approximating the full joint posterior through variational inference could further improve predictive performance.
+A promising direction for extending the model is the inclusion of temporal dynamics and physical drivers (e.g., global mean temperature, emissions levels) or other covariates, such as geographic features (e.g., elevation).
+These are natural extensions rather than conceptual obstacles: covariates can enter the parametric marginal layer through distributional regression \citep{Rigby2005-GeneralizedAdditiveModels}, the Gaussian-process priors on marginal parameters can be extended from spatial to spatio-temporal covariance functions, and spatio-temporal or covariate-dependent transport maps \citep{Lei-Cramer2026-ScalableGenerativeModeling} can be combined with the present marginal construction.

+Such extensions would also move the model beyond the fixed-forcing distribution studied here and would make extrapolation uncertainty in the marginal response to covariates more important.

+Another important avenue concerns uncertainty quantification.
+As discussed in Section~\ref{sec:uncertainty}, our samples are conditional on point estimates for the marginal transformations and transport-map hyperparameters.
+Future work should develop scalable uncertainty-propagation strategies, especially for threshold-based summaries where uncertainty in the marginal transformations may affect probability statements.

 Overall, our proposed framework of scalable composite transformations provides a flexible basis for modeling complex multivariate distributions, and we anticipate that it will support a wide range of future applications.